nvaccess/nvda/user_docs/en/userGuide.md

 To cycle through available languages from anywhere, please assign a custom gesture using the [Input Gestures dialog](#InputGestures).

 ##### Periodically refresh recognized content {#Win10OcrSettingsAutoRefresh}

+When this checkbox is enabled, NVDA will automatically refresh the recognized content when a recognition result has focus.
+This can be very useful when you want to monitor constantly changing content, such as when watching a video with subtitles.
+The refresh takes place every one and a half seconds.
+This option is disabled by default.

 | . {.hideHeaderRow} |.|
 |---|---|